-Vertical banded gastroplasty is surgery to treat obesity.
+Vertical banded gastroplasty, also called stomach stapling, is surgery that divides the stomach into 2 parts to treat obesity .
 It causes weight loss by decreasing the amount of food you can eat.

 Copyright © Nucleus Medical Media, Inc.

-The surgery treats severe obesity.
-Doctors use a calculation called body mass index (BMI) to determine how overweight or obese you are.
+This surgery treats severe obesity.
+A calculation called body mass index ( BMI ) is used to determine how overweight or obese you are.
 A normal BMI is 18.5-25.

 This surgery is a weight loss option for people with: